-While residency life can be demanding, we believe that maintaining a balanced life is an important part of being a high-performing professional.
-Our culture in the Department of Pediatrics at The Mount Sinai Hospital provides you many opportunities to have fun, and we encourage you to make the most of our amazing location here in New York City.
+While residency can be demanding, we believe that maintaining a balanced life is an important part of being a high-performing professional.
+Our culture in the Department of Pediatrics at The Mount Sinai Hospital provides you with many opportunities to have fun, and we encourage you to make the most of our amazing location here in New York City.

 We pride ourselves on the close-knit feel of our program, and we make the wellness of our residents a priority.
 Throughout the year, there are numerous social activities for residents, as well as their significant others.
 Here are a few of the many events and traditions that make our program unique: